WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - Mask representing the nucleus pulposis (when prompted), mask representing the full disk (when prompted), lower threshold representing cutoff for notochord remnant cells.

 > Outputs - Volumes of whole disc, AP, NF, and notochord remnant cells, image of disk if required.

+- NeedlePuncture
+> Generates an image showing where a needle has punctured a bone/other structure.

+> Inputs - mask representing bone (when prompted), mask representing puncture volume (when prompted).

+> Outputs - image of bone with puncture.